It's great to have you here, Rush Limbaugh on the EIB Network, the Limbaugh Institute for Advanced Conservative Studies on a roll.

 It also cites Hurricane Katrina as evidence of how climate change can affect women, noting that Hurricane Katrina displaced over 83% of low-income single mothers in the region, who I guess moved to Houston and became prostitutes.

-According to Barbara Lee, what is displaced mean?
+According to Barbara Lee, what does displaced mean?

-Hurricane Katrina's New Orleans, or everybody knows that New Orleans camped up and moved over to Houston, and according to Barbara Lee, the women that moved became prostitutes.
+Hurricane Katrina's New Orleans, everybody knows that New Orleans camped up and moved over to Houston.

 Meanwhile, Hillary Clinton is out there saying that women are hanging by a thread.